BeAPI/beapi-frontend-framework/README.md

 CSS partials are classified and saved in 6 mains folders

 * *root*.
-Where you're define common base.
+Where you define common base.
 Variables, Mixins, Fonts, Susy library etc.
 * *vendor*.
 It's where external ressources are (jQuery plugins fr example).
 * *plugins*.
 One file by WordPress plugins (Mailpoet, WPForms etc.). in order to define the base style of plugin in the theme.
 Make specific style in your patterns or pages.
 * *components*.
 The basics like button forms elements etc. It's where you can defined you root's styles for button input headings etc.